twolfson/twolfson.com/articles/debugging-my-first-circuit.md

 Don't worry, I still went out on NYE ;)

 # 2018/02/14
-Delay caused by wanting to buy a fume extractor and personal life
+Another delay, this one was caused by wanting to buy a fume extractor and personal life

-Also purchased a new soldering iron for better temperature control (Hakko Fx888-D is wonderful).
+I also purchased a new soldering iron for better temperature control (Hakko Fx888-D is wonderful).
 My old solder was a Weller with no knobs, only a plug for the wall outlet

-Desoldered EL test wires
+After they arrived, I desoldered the EL test wires

 # 2018/02/19
 The following is directly from my notes: